reddit/node-rest-cache/README.md

 previous query had already populated a `listing` with id `1`, you get an immediate response rather than making another server round-trip.

+You can also reset specific instances of objects in the cache, for example, on the event of a `patch` that edits an object.

 ## How it works

-The primary function, `cache`, takes a series of arguments:
+The primary function, `cache.get`, takes a series of arguments:

 * A key by which to look up things in the cache.
 This can be ommitted if your function has a unique `name` (`function.name`)